Skip to content

 United States Equal Employment Opportunity Commission

 The United States Equal Employment Opportunity Commission (EEOC) enforces federal anti-discrimination laws, including Title VII of the 1964 federal Civil Rights Act, 42 U.S.C. § 2000e et seq.
 An individual can file a complaint with the EEOC anytime within 300 days from the most recent incident of harassment.
 There is no cost to file a complaint with the EEOC.
 The EEOC will investigate the complaint and determine whether there is reasonable cause to believe that discrimination has occurred.
 If the EEOC determines that the law may have been violated, the EEOC will try to reach a voluntary settlement with the employer.
 If the EEOC cannot reach a settlement, the EEOC (or the Department of Justice in certain cases) will decide whether to file a lawsuit.
-The EEOC will issue a Notice of Right to Sue permitting workers to file a lawsuit in federal court if the EEOC closes the charge, is unable to determine if federal employment discrimination laws may have been violated,or believes that unlawful discrimination occurred by does not file a lawsuit.
+The EEOC will issue a Notice of Right to Sue permitting workers to file a lawsuit in federal court if the EEOC closes the charge, is unable to determine if federal employment discrimination laws may have been violated,or believes that unlawful discrimination occurred but does not file a lawsuit.

 Individuals may obtain relief in mediation, settlement or conciliation.
 In addition, federal courts may award remedies if discrimination is found to have occurred.
 In general, private employers must have at least 15 employees to come within the jurisdiction of the EEOC.